softwarecrafters/kata-log/_katas/tennis-kata.md

 ## Tennis Kata

-There are three versions of this refactoring kata, each with their own design smells and challenges:
+There are four versions of this refactoring kata, each with their own design smells and challenges:

 * `TennisGame1`
 * `TennisGame2`
 * `TennisGame3`
+* `TennisGame4`

 {%
     include get_the_code.md